Diomede, Alaska

-Diomede (Iŋaliq, Диомид) is a city in the Nome Census Area of the Unorganized Borough of the U.S. state of Alaska, legally coterminous with Little Diomede Island.
-All the buildings are on the west coast of Little Diomede, which is the smaller of the two Diomede Islands located in the middle of the Bering Strait between the United States and the Russian Far East.
-Diomede is the only settlement on Little Diomede Island.
-The population is 82 people, down from 115 at the 2010 census and 146 in 2000.
+Diomede (Iŋaliq, Диомид) is an incorporated city on the west coast of Little Diomede Island in the U.S. state of Alaska.
+Little Diomede Island is the smaller of the two Diomede Islands that are located in the middle of the Bering Strait; the larger of the two islands, Big Diomede Island, is part of Russia.
+As of 2020, the population of Diomede is 82.